Skip to content

 v3.10.70 (2026-04-06)

 Tina4 Ruby follows semantic versioning.
-The major version (3) marks the ground-up rewrite from v2.
+The major version (3) marks the initial Ruby launch — Tina4 Ruby is new in the v3 line, alongside Tina4 for Node.js.
 Minor versions (3.1, 3.2, etc.) introduce features and non-breaking API additions.
 Patch versions carry bug fixes and small improvements.

 This chapter covers every v3 release from the initial launch through the current stable line.
 Each section groups releases by minor version, highlights the changes that affect your code, and shows migration steps for anything that breaks.